 Arreyion Yates | Stonehill College | 2019 |

 Whenever possible; The Thomas and Elsie Deeley Foundation tries to remain in contact with former scholarship recipients.
-We continue to offer guidance and advice and ask former recipients to serve as mentors for recent scholarship recipients.
-To see what many of our former recipients have achieved and are currently doing, please go to the Updates On Past Scholarship Recipients page of our website.
+We continue to offer guidance and advice on careers and business decisions.
+To see what many of our former recipients have achieved and are currently doing, please go to the Updates On Past And Current Scholarship Recipients page of our website.